Relaxed Equilibria for Time-Inconsistent Markov Decision Processes: Discussion: When Do We Need Relaxed Equilibria?

 The proof of Proposition~\ref{prop.convex.nonentropy} is similar to that of Proposition \ref{prop.convex.nonentropy'}, with $p^u_i$ and $V^\pi(\cdot)$ therein replaced by $q^u_i$ and $\tV^\pi(0,\cdot)$, respectively.

-In line with the discrete-time setting, the need of relaxed controls (Remark~\ref{rem:relaxed needed conti}) is unique to the case of time inconsistency.
-When the problem $\sup_{\pi\in\Pi} \tJ^\pi(i)$ is time-consistent (e.g., under exponential discounting), one can consider with loss of generality only standard controls.
+Finally, we would like to point out that, in line with the discrete-time setting, the need of relaxed controls is unique to the case of time inconsistency.
+When the problem $\sup_{\pi\in\Pi} \tJ^\pi(i)$ is time-consistent (e.g., under exponential discounting), one only needs to consider standard controls.

 \begin{Remark} Let $f(t,i,u)$ take the form \eqref{discount problem} with $\delta(t) = e^{-\beta t}$ for some $\beta>0$.
 As there is no time inconsistency under exponential discounting, the optimal value $\tJ^*(i):=\sup_{\pi\in \Pi} \tJ^\pi(i)$ fulfills the Bellman equation